stefanoreddd/OpenIPTVItaly/README.md

 ---

+## 📡 EPG Source
+When available, EPG data is obtained from publicly accessible sources provided by
+**epgshare01.online**.

+The EPG is used for informational purposes only and reflects standard TV scheduling data that is already publicly available.

+This project does not access private APIs, restricted services, or proprietary broadcast systems.

+> Note: The **OpenIPTVItaly_No_EPG** playlist does not rely on any EPG source.

 ## 🐞 Known Issues and Changelog

 The following channels do not currently have an IPTV-compatible stream available and are included **only to preserve correct LCN numbering**: